NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

       min_duration_off: 0.2 # Threshold for short speech segment deletion
       filter_speech_first: True

-Configuration for Speaker Embedding in Diarization
+Configurations for Speaker Embedding in Diarization
 --------------------------------------------------

 Parameters for speaker embedding model are provided in the following Hydra config example.
 Note that multiscale parameters either accept list or single floating point number.